For two years it was easy: both Dwight-Now and Dwight-Next were happy

 Finding a “book listener” in Shanghai

 Three weeks passed before I came up with an idea that Dwight-Now was excited about trying.
-I put an ad in a Shanghai website, advertising for a “book listener.”
+I put an ad in a Shanghai site, advertising for a “book listener.”
 (I lived in Shanghai from the end of the year 2000 to the end of the year 2009).
 I got a lot of responses to the ad.
 The Chinese who were responding to my ad were willing to work for a nominal amount because they knew it was a good chance to improve their oral English by working with a native English speaker.

 I started our relationship with a lie

 This is how it went down.
 On the first day that a new young Chinese woman (usually a university student) would come to my apartment, I would lie to her.
 Sitting to her left, in front of my computer, I would say, “As I am reading my book out loud, your job is to make suggestions as to how the English writing could be improved.”